projectmesa/mesa/paper/paper.md

 Mesa provides specialized agent classes for spatial interactions in the discrete spaces:

-- `FixedAgent`: Remains at its assigned cell
+- `FixedAgent`: Is assigned to a cell, can access this cell, but cannot move to another cell.
-- `CellAgent`: Can move between cells and access its current location
+- `CellAgent`: Can move between cells
 - `Grid2DMovingAgent`: Extends `CellAgent` with directional movement methods

-All discrete spaces support PropertyLayers - efficient numpy-based arrays for storing environmental data:
+All discrete spaces support PropertyLayers - efficient numpy-based arrays for storing cell-level properties:
 ```python
 grid.create_property_layer("elevation", default_value=10)
 high_ground = grid.elevation.select_cells(lambda x: x > 50)